I’ll just fix it in post 🎥 😬

 Secondly, you can join the Storyteller's Saga too and get edutaining emails delivered to your inbox every Wednesday by clicking the golden button below.

-Image for Electric Speed: resources for creative people
+Image for Newsletters for writers & creative people

 by Jane Friedman